Humanities Division Office :

 The program emphases are painting, drawing, and printmaking studio.
 Other specific areas of study can be arranged through consultation with the Art Department and the College of Arts and Sciences.

 The Art Department provides an environment supporting scholarship and practice in the visual arts.
 Students pursue an understanding of the practice of art forms, an understanding of art movements in the contemporary mainstream, comprehension of aesthetic theory, and a perspective of the history of art in Eastern and Western contexts.

-- The understanding of the history of world cultures and art as an expression of cultural heritage; articulates a comprehensive understanding of art.
+- Articulate how the history of world cultures and art are expressions of cultural heritage; articulates a comprehensive understanding of art.

 Prospects for Art Majors

 The Bachelor of Arts degree in art provides study in art for all students and prepares students for graduate study in studio art and continued study in areas of applied arts and art education.
 Student achievements in art are represented by the student portfolio of work completed during study in the program.